ammar-tanwar/bloglearnbay/posts/data-structures-or-algorithms-what-to-learn-first.md

 ---
-title: What Should You Learn First :- Data Structures or Algorithms?
+title: "Data Structures or Algorithms: What to Learn First?"
 stitle: "Data Structures or Algorithms: What to Learn First?"
 publish: "Published on"
 published_time: "2023-08-10T13:25:31+05:30"